Algodev-github/IOSpeed/README.md

 Execute **./IO_sched-speedtest.sh -h** for more options.

+N.B: The debug options is enabled by default.
+For more information about this option see the help section or the variable comments in the IO_sched-speedtest file.

 ##  Info
 For more information about Algodev group and its projects visit out [site](http://algo.ing.unimo.it/algodev/projects.php)
 ## License